Io (moon): Interaction with Jupiter's magnetosphere

 Jupiter's magnetic field, which Io crosses, couples Io's atmosphere and neutral cloud to Jupiter's polar upper atmosphere by generating an electric current known as the Io flux tube.
 This current produces an auroral glow in Jupiter's polar regions known as the Io footprint, as well as aurorae in Io's atmosphere.
 Particles from this auroral interaction darken the Jovian polar regions at visible wavelengths.
 The location of Io and its auroral footprint with respect to Earth and Jupiter has a strong influence on Jovian radio emissions from our vantage point: when Io is visible, radio signals from Jupiter increase considerably.
-The Juno mission, currently in orbit around Jupiter, should help to shed light on these processes.
+The Juno mission, currently in orbit around Jupiter, should help shed light on these processes.
 The Jovian magnetic field lines that do get past Io's ionosphere also induce an electric current, which in turn creates an induced magnetic field within Io's interior.
 Io's induced magnetic field is thought to be generated within a partially molten, silicate magma ocean 50 kilometers beneath Io's surface.
 Similar induced fields were found at the other Galilean satellites by Galileo, possibly generated within liquid water oceans in the interiors of those moons.

+According to an international study published in the journal Nature in 2024, no magma ocean would exist on the satellite Io despite the large number of volcanoes and the tidal interaction with Jupiter, as historical data from the mission Galileo probe suggested.
+The scientists used data from two recent overflights by the Juno probe and claimed that an "almost" solid mantle exists beneath Io's surface and not an ocean of magma as previously thought.